25AYUSHRAI/Devops_proj/README.md

  the function is called in the order first the java is installed where then intall jenkins function is called . which will automatically install the java and jenkins in the system .
 On running the script on the system it will automatically install the java and jenkins on the system

+# Q2 .
+Setup Master-slave architecture
+It should be capable of executing 5 tasks at a time
+# Master Slave
+ Steps to Set Up a Master-Slave Configuration in Jenkins Using the GUI (Slave in AWS VPC):

+Step 1: Set Up the Jenkins Master
+Install the Required Plugins:
+Go to Manage Jenkins > Manage Plugins.
+In the Available Plugins tab, search for and install the "SSH Build Agents" plugin.
+Generate an SSH Key on the Master:Step 2: Prepare the AWS Slave Launch an EC2 instance in the AWS VPC with an Amazon Linux or Ubuntu AMI.
+Ensure the security group allows SSH access from the Jenkins master.
+Install Java on the EC2 instance (matching the Jenkins master version).
+Add the Jenkins master's public SSH key to the EC2 instance's authorized keys for passwordless access.

+Generate an SSH key pair on the Jenkins server: bash ssh-keygen -t rsa -b 4096 -f ~/.ssh/jenkins_slave_key Save the private key for later.
+Copy the public key to use on the AWS slave instance.

+Step 2: Prepare the AWS Slave
+Launch an EC2 instance in the AWS VPC with an Amazon Linux or Ubuntu AMI.
+Ensure the security group allows SSH access from the Jenkins master.
+Install Java on the EC2 instance (matching the Jenkins master version).
+Add the Jenkins master's public SSH key to the EC2 instance's authorized keys for passwordless access.

+Step 3: Add the Slave in the Jenkins GUI
+Access the Jenkins Dashboard:

+Log in to Jenkins and navigate to the main dashboard.
+Add a New Node:

+Go to Manage Jenkins > Manage Nodes and Clouds > New Node.
+Provide a Node Name (e.g., AWS-Slave) and select Permanent Agent.
+Click OK.
+Configure the Node:

+Fill in the following details:
+Remote Root Directory: /home/ec2-user/jenkins_slave (or another directory on the AWS slave).
+Labels: Add labels like aws or slave for job assignment.
+Usage: Choose Use this node as much as possible or Only build jobs with label expressions.
+Launch Method:

+Select Launch agents via SSH.
+Provide the following:
+Host: Public or private IP address of the AWS instance.
+Credentials:
+Click Add > Jenkins.
+Select SSH Username with Private Key.
+Enter:
+Username: ec2-user (or the appropriate user for the AWS instance).
+Private Key: Paste the private key generated on the master (~/.ssh/jenkins_slave_key).
+Save Configuration:

+Save the node configuration.

+Step 4: Verify the Slave Connection
+Check Node Status:

+Go to Manage Nodes and Clouds.
+Ensure the status of the new node is Online.
+Test Job Execution:

+Create a new job or edit an existing one.
+Under the Build Environment section, set the Restrict where this project can be run option and use the label assigned to the slave (e.g., aws).

+Step 5: Security Best Practices
+Restrict Network access ,

+Use a private IP address or VPN for communication between master and slave.
+Limit the security group rules to allow only Jenkins master to connect to the slave.
+Secure Jenkins with HTTPS:

+Configure SSL for Jenkins to ensure secure communication.
+This process sets up a Jenkins slave running in an AWS VPC entirely through the Jenkins GUI.

+# Q3
+Setup Role based authorization
+**************************************************************************************************

+# Q4
+ Create a pipeline to execute a shell script

+* on git

+* on scripting task

+* Monitor disk utlization and send mail if > 80%

+* Process Management

+**********************************************************************************************************

+# Q5
+create another shell script that automates the backup of important files and directories to a backup location.
+The script should:

+Take inputs:

+The source directory (which files and directories to back up).

+The destination directory (where the backup should be saved).

+An optional flag for compressing the backup into a .tar.gz file.

+Check for errors:

+Ensure that the source directory exists.

+Ensure that the destination directory exists (if it doesn't, the script should create it).

+Backup process:

+If the compress flag is provided, the backup should be a compressed .tar.gz archive.

+If the compress flag is not provided, the script should simply copy the files to the destination directory.

+Logging:

+Create a log file where the script writes the success or failure of each backup operation, along with a timestamp.

+Cleanup:
+If the backup was successful, remove any backups older than 7 days in the destination directory.